appsembler/appsembler-docs/docs/postgres_backup.rst

 3. **Set up cron script**

-   Add the following code to your ``.openshift/cron/daily`` folder (or hourly) if you want more frequent backups:
+   Add the following code to your ``9.openshift/cron/daily`` folder (or hourly if you want more frequent backups):

    .. code-block:: sh